tessaSAC/stitch-in-time/readme.md

   setTimeout(() => {
     this.animationState = ''
   }, 10000)
-}
+},
 ```
-##### The `fetchAdvice` method is almost identical to the `GET` example in the HTTP Plugin's README, but its syntax has been reordered to fit within Vue's `methods` style.
-The `HTTP.request` method allows us to make [HTTP calls](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods) across different deploy targets without worrying about CORS issues.
+#### The `fetchAdvice` method is almost identical to the `GET` example in the HTTP Plugin's README, but its syntax has been reordered to fit within [Vue's `methods` style](https://v3.vuejs.org/guide/data-methods.html#methods).
+The `HTTP.request` method enables us to make [HTTP calls](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods) across different deploy targets without worrying about CORS issues.
 Here we're using it to request advice from the [Advice Slip JSON API's random advice GET endpoint](https://api.adviceslip.com/#endpoint-random).

 &nbsp;